 Reserve Requirements

-The reserve requirements in RTP reliability and economic analysis will be based on a review of ERCOT’s ancillary services Responsive Reserve and Regulation Up requirements.
+The reserve requirements in RTP reliability and economic analysis will be based on a review of ERCOT’s Responsive Reserve and Regulation Up requirements.

 Fuel Price and Other Considerations

 Wind and solar production costs will be modeled at $0/MWh in the economic analysis.
-ERCOT will review available sources for fuel price forecast for the 2021 RTP, these sources include, but are not limited to, the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX.
-ERCOT will also review available sources for emission costs for the 2021 RTP.
+ERCOT will review available sources for fuel price forecast for the 2022 RTP, these sources include, but are not limited to, the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX.
+ERCOT will also review available sources for emission costs for the 2022 RTP.
 These sources include, but are not limited to, SNL, EPA, etc.